-With less routine maintenance needed, winter is a great time to take stock of your garden and to plan changes to accommodate your pet.
-Simple Checks, e.g. that fences are in good condition, are essential but, much as we love our best friends, dogs can wreak havoc in our gardens.
+With less routine maintenance, winter is a great time to take stock of your garden and plan changes to accommodate your pet.
+Simple Checks, e.g., fences are in good condition, are essential, but much as we love our best friends, dogs can wreak havoc in our gardens.

 Making your garden fit for your pet

 Dog loos can avoid a build-up of waste if your dog uses the garden as a toilet.
 Reasonably priced at your local dog store, they are a great way of keeping outdoor space safe and hygienic.
-Alternatively, you can also train your dog to toilet in a specific area of the garden.
-Of course, this helps to reduce yellowing of the grass too.
+Alternatively, you can train your dog to toilet in a specific garden area.
+Of course, this helps to reduce the yellowing of the grass too.
 For male dogs, a marking post can be a great idea.

-If you’re going to plan some new planting for the spring, check out the plants to avoid list.
-Consider trees and bushes that will provide shade from the sun, and ground cover for comfort, as well as hardy plants that can withstand paw pressure.
+If you’re planning some new planting for the spring, check out the plants to avoid list.
+Consider trees and bushes that will provide shade from the sun and ground cover for comfort, as well as hardy plants that can withstand paw pressure.

-A pet-friendly garden can be more fun than this and, if you have the space, winter is a good time to design a garden with play in mind.
-From simple ropes and balls tied to trees to bubble machines, providing something to entertain your dog when he’s in the garden keeps him occupied, exercised, and can minimise any disruptive habits.
+A pet-friendly garden can be more fun than this, and if you have the space, winter is a good time to design a garden with play in mind.
+From simple ropes and balls tied to trees to bubble machines, providing something to entertain your dog when in the garden keeps him occupied and exercised and minimises any disruptive habits.
 Some people combine play and training by building small obstacle courses, providing hours of fun for all the family!